cosmo-ray/yirl/README.md

 for linux (like Arch Linux that I use BTW): `package-game.sh`

-Both script are rarly used because I'm lazy and might require manual inervention to remove some lib for linux I know this script don't remove all libc lib, but should be remove if you want you game to work on other distro Also you should use an old distro (like centos 6) to package you game, otherwise you old distro might have incompatibility wih glibc
+Both script are rarly used because I'm lazy and might require manual inervention to remove some lib Also you should use an old distro (like centos 6) to package you game, otherwise old(or stable) distro might have incompatibility wih glibc

 # how to start using YIRL
 For now the easier way to use YIRL is to come chat with us and ask for help